wavemotion-dave/StellaDS/README.md

 Known Issues :
 -----------------------
 * CDF/CDFJ/CDFJ+ games are supported but the music fetchers (Draconian and Mappy) will not play properly so those games will have missing sounds.
 Otherwise the games will run fine on the DSi or better.
-CDFJ+ is currently limited to 64K ROM and 8K RAM.
-* DPC+ games are supported but are complex enough and most use ARM assisted code so you really need a DSi running with TWL++ or Unlaunch to get the faster 2X CPU speed to ensure those games run well enough.
+* Any ARM-Assisted games are generally complex enough that you will need a DSi running at the 2X CPU speed (via Unlaunch or Twilight Menu++) to get a good experience from it.
 * Pitfall II DPC support is incomplete and the background music will not play correctly (game is otherwise fine to play).
 * Cherity music fetchers are incomplete and the background music will not play correctly (game is otherwise fine to play).
 * Stay Frosty 2 DPC+ music fetchers are very rough and the background music sounds terrible - so it's turned off by default (game is otherwise fine to play).